Knochenmark/infinityErgodoxKeymap/README.md

 # ToDo's

-- Add images of layout using keyboard layouter or the ergodox ez editor
+- Gaming layer with WASD offset by 1 to the right and function keys on base layer
 - Test the layout under Windows (might require a seperate Windows layer)
+- Since the Arrow cluster was moved to a layer, 3 keys on bottom right corner are free now.
+Maybe add Copy/Paste/Cut or Undo Macros there.
+- ~~Add images of layout using keyboard layouter or the ergodox ez editor~~
-- Consider repositioning of Home/End keys
+- ~~Consider repositioning of Home/End keys~~
-- Gaming layer with WASD offset by 1 to the right and function keys on base layer
-- Print a image of the layout
+- ~~Print a image of the layout~~
-- Add goals section

 # Useful Resources